Counter-Attack at Buron - an Into Battle Scenario

 please use the ‘read more’ tab for the rest of this post

-The module introduces a new Shoot and Scoot rule to add to the TaM series rules, together with specific module rules to reflect the deteriorating situation for the Germans through the final phase of the war.
+The module introduces a new Shoot and Scoot rule to add to the Into Battle series rules, together with specific module rules to reflect the deteriorating situation for the Germans through the final phase of the war.
 These module rules can also be applied to any east front games that are set in the same time-frame.

-At the time of release, the main TaM rules will also be updated.
+At the time of release, the main Into Battle rules will also be updated.
 As always, amendments are gentle and players who have printed off the rules can just print off the relevant amended pages or make pencil notes.
 Some smaller anti-tank gun values have been changed as this module raised an issue with high velocity, small bore, but long calibre guns.
 Plus the Shoot and Scoot rule gets added to the series optional rules.
 All changes will be detailed in a subsequent post, which should be the subject of the next post.

 Scenario background - 8th July, during the fighting around Caen, Canadian troops took the village of Buron (6km North West of Caen) in an attack starting at 0730 with generous artillery support.
 Having taken the village by 0830, they prepared for the inevitable German counter-attacks.
 17 pounder armed M-10 Achilles were brought up, helping to hold against the attack and knocking out several Panzer IV’s and Panthers.